-Previous Courses Taught:
+Previous Courses Taught (selected):

-Nonfictional Hybrid Forms in Poetry; Introduction to the Micro Form; Writing Place, Writing Against Complacency; Contemporary Poetry and Pop Music; Writing 101: Love with Comics; Advanced Rhetoric and Research Methods: Media and Mediated Selves
+Beautiful Monsters: Advanced Hybrid Poetry; Introduction to Poetry Writing; Writing with Form and Style (“The Pursuit of Happiness”); Writing with Form and Style (“Isolation and Loneliness”); Introduction to Creative Writing; Professional Communication for Business; Nonfictional Hybrid Forms in Poetry; Writing the Micro Form; Writing Against Complacency; Contemporary Poetry and Pop Music; Love with(in) Comics; Advanced Rhetoric and Research Methods: Media and Mediated Selves